 Acceptance of Nomination.
 To have her/his name placed on the ballot, a nominee must have submitted a signed statement of consent to the Nominating Committee, or else publicly accept the nomination (if not a self-nomination) at the meeting at which the voting takes place.

 Eligibility to Serve.
 No person shall be a candidate for more than one Director position at a time.
-A person shall be eligible for nomination who satisfies ALL of the following criteria:
+A person shall be eligible for nomination who satisfies ALL of the following criteria.
+These requirements do not apply to the two Directors at Large who are only required to be members in good standing.

 Is a resident of Sunnyvale, and